homomorfismo/evolution-music-taste-spain/README.md

 # Evolution of music taste in Spain
 Using the top 40 list elaborated by the Spanish music radio *Los 40 Principales* we attempt to study the evolution of musical taste in Spain in terms of genre.
 [Similar projects](https://thedataface.com/2016/09/culture/genre-lifecycles) can be found on the web, mine is just a national version.
-We expect to see a shift towards *reggaeton* in the decade of 2010s.
+We expect to see a shift towards *reggaeton* in the latest year of the decade of 2010s.

 ## Scraping

 We use the  [rvest](https://rvest.tidyverse.org/) R package to scrape data from the [webpage](https://los40.com/lista40/2005/1), where the playlists are.
-The scraper for the gets every top 40 playlist since 2005 (first year on record).
+The scraper gets every top 40 playlist since 2005 (first year on record).
 We wanted to use R as much as possible to practise, and we only coded in Python when there was no other choice.

 ### Known issues